-[click here to zip down to the schedule of public lectures]
+[click here to zip down to the schedule of public events, including two special concerts]

 This fascicle, brimming with lively examples, introduces and surveys “Satisfiability,” one of the most fundamental problems in all of computer science: Given a Boolean function, can its variables be set to at least one pattern of 0s and 1 that will make the function true?